WannaCry. Reveton. CryptoLocker. Fusob. CryptoWall. And more: BadRabbit, DarkSide, SamSam, etc.

 #1 What is ransomware?

 Ransomware is a type of malware that takes a victim's data and/or devices hostage and releases them upon payment of a ransom, usually in bitcoin.
 To date, ransomware represents one of the most insidious threats to a business.
-In 2021, ransomware attacks made up 21 percent of all cyber attacks, corresponding to a global cost of more than $20 billion.

 Related reading: How does ransomware get in?
 7 attack vectors companies should know